Travel Back in Time at the Eeriest Ghost Towns in the West

 Getty / alcfeoh21

-A smaller, manmade version of the Grand Canyon, located in California’s Gold Country, Malakoff Diggins is the site of the state’s largest hydraulic mine, where mountains of earth were scoured by water cannons in the quest for gold.
+A smaller, manmade version of the Grand Canyon, located in California’s Gold Country, Malakoff Diggins State Historic Park is the site of the state’s largest hydraulic mine, where mountains of earth were scoured by water cannons in the quest for gold.
 In the 1850s, the town of Humbug grew up nearby to supply the miners; it grew to include a sawmill, saloons, and breweries.
-By the turn of the century, though, North Bloomfield, as it had come to be called, was emptying out.
+But the turn of the century, this town – now called North Bloomfield – was emptying out.
 The population rebounded during the Depression, with onetime residents seeking a free place to live, but when World War II started in 1941, they left again to find work.
 By 1950, the town’s inhabitants numbered fewer than twenty.
 Today, the remains of North Bloomfield include a restored general mercantile, schoolhouse, livery stable, church, and pharmacy.

 Old Trail Town, WY